emmaaearl/emmaaearl.github.io/about.md

 permalink: /about/
 ---

-A 2nd year chemistry major at California Polytechnic State University.
+I am a 2nd year chemistry major at California Polytechnic State University in San Luis Obispo.
+I am also minoring in biotechnology.
+In my free time I enjoy hiking, going to the beach, and exploring San Luis Obispo.

-### More Information

-A place to include any other types of information that you'd like to include about yourself.

 ### Contact me